PinMeTo/documentation/docs/posts-api.md

 ### Image specifications

-* Recommended image format is JPG or PNG
+* Image format has to be JPG or PNG
 * Image has to be minimum 250x250 pixels
-* Image file must be at least 10240 bytes
+* Image file size must be at least 10240 bytes